ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

 ## Stylesheet

-Floorplan also requires a CSS file, which  be configured using the `stylesheet` setting.
+Floorplan also requires a CSS file, which can be configured using the `stylesheet` setting.

 ```
   stylesheet: /local/floorplan/examples/home/home.css